jonnonz1/nz-statute-book/acts/public/1908/land-drainage-act-1908.md

 ### 70 Compensation to other persons interested
 Any person interested other than the adjoining owner shall be entitled to compensation for any injury he may sustain by the making of the proposed drains or improvements in drains, if the claim therefor is made within 12 months after completion of such drains or improvements in drains, the amount of such compensation to be determined, in case of dispute, in the manner in which disputed compensation for land is required to be determined by the Public Works Act 1981.

-### 71 Deed of assent to be filed in Registry Office
+### 71 Deed of assent to be filed with Registrar-General of Land
-The applicant shall deposit in the office of the Registrar of Deeds or District Land Registrar for the registration district wherein the land affected by such deed is situate the deed containing the assent of the adjoining owner to the proposed drains or improvements in drains, and the Registrar, on receipt of the deposit fees (if any), shall file the same in his office as a record of the proceedings between the parties.
+The applicant shall deposit in the office of the Registrar of Deeds or Registrar-General of Land the deed containing the assent of the adjoining owner to the proposed drains or improvements in drains, and the Registrar, on receipt of the deposit fees (if any), shall file the same in his office as a record of the proceedings between the parties.

 ### 72 Dissent of adjoining owner
 (1) The adjoining owner shall be deemed to have dissented from the application made to him if he fails to express his assent thereto within one month after the service of the application on him.